robertofrontado/OkDataSources/README.md

 # OkDataSources
 Wrappers for iOS TableView and CollectionView DataSources to simply its api at a minimum.
+Also it has a cool PagerView and SlidingTabs!

 ## Setup
 Add OkDataSources pod to the podfile